Bioprotocols/labop/examples/interlab-timepoint-A.md

 31. Measure 0 hr absorbance timepoint of `plate 1` at 600.0 nanometer.
 32. Measure 0 hr absorbance timepoint of `plate 1` at 600.0 nanometer.
 33. Measure 0 hr absorbance timepoint of `plate 1` at 600.0 nanometer.
-34. Measure 0 hr fluorescence timepoint of `plate 1` with excitation wavelength of 488.0 nanometer and emission filter of 530.0 nanometer and 30.0 nanometer bandpass
+34. Measure 0 hr fluorescence timepoint of `plate 1` with excitation wavelength of 488.0 nanometer and emission filter of 530.0 nanometer and 30.0 nanometer bandpass.
-35. Measure 0 hr fluorescence timepoint of `plate 1` with excitation wavelength of 488.0 nanometer and emission filter of 530.0 nanometer and 30.0 nanometer bandpass
+35. Measure 0 hr fluorescence timepoint of `plate 1` with excitation wavelength of 488.0 nanometer and emission filter of 530.0 nanometer and 30.0 nanometer bandpass.
-36. Measure 0 hr fluorescence timepoint of `plate 1` with excitation wavelength of 488.0 nanometer and emission filter of 530.0 nanometer and 30.0 nanometer bandpass
+36. Measure 0 hr fluorescence timepoint of `plate 1` with excitation wavelength of 488.0 nanometer and emission filter of 530.0 nanometer and 30.0 nanometer bandpass.
-37. Incubate all `Tube 1` samples for 2.0 hour at 37.0 degree Celsius at 220.0.
+37. Incubate all `Tube 1` samples for 2.0 hour at 37.0 degree Celsius at 220.0 rpm.
-38. Incubate all `plate 1` samples for 2.0 hour at 37.0 degree Celsius at 220.0.
+38. Incubate all `plate 1` samples for 2.0 hour at 37.0 degree Celsius at 220.0 rpm.
-39. Incubate all `Tube 2` samples for 4.0 hour at 37.0 degree Celsius at 220.0.
+39. Incubate all `Tube 2` samples for 4.0 hour at 37.0 degree Celsius at 220.0 rpm.
-40. Incubate all `plate 2` samples for 4.0 hour at 37.0 degree Celsius at 220.0.
+40. Incubate all `plate 2` samples for 4.0 hour at 37.0 degree Celsius at 220.0 rpm.
-41. Incubate all `Tube 3` samples for 6.0 hour at 37.0 degree Celsius at 220.0.
+41. Incubate all `Tube 3` samples for 6.0 hour at 37.0 degree Celsius at 220.0 rpm.
-42. Incubate all `plate 3` samples for 6.0 hour at 37.0 degree Celsius at 220.0.
+42. Incubate all `plate 3` samples for 6.0 hour at 37.0 degree Celsius at 220.0 rpm.
 43. Hold all `Tube 1` samples at 4.0 degree Celsius.
 This will inhibit cell growth during the subsequent pipetting steps.
 44. Hold all `plate 1` samples at 4.0 degree Celsius.
 This will inhibit cell growth during the subsequent pipetting steps.
 45. Provision a 96 well microplate to contain `plate4`